International financial institutions (IFIs)

 WSUP supports governments and IFIs to bridge the gap between large-scale infrastructure investment and the specific processes and services required to ensure that these investments actually benefit low-income residents.

 For example, in Lusaka, Zambia, a major new investment programme is improving sanitation across the city.
 The Lusaka Sanitation Program aims to provide adequate sanitation facilities to all urban citizens of the Province of Lusaka.
 It has US $390 million of financing from a consortium of investors including the World Bank and has the potential to reach over 1 million people.

 Contrary to popular belief, low-income households are generally willing to pay for affordable and good standard of products and services for improved water and sanitation.

-For example, in the water sector, low-income customers can sometimes pay up to 10 times more for water when they buy from informal vendors compared to a legal connection installed by a utility.
-WSUP supports and enables low-income customers to invest in affordable services, through approaches that are financially viable.
+For example, in the water sector, residents can sometimes pay up to 10 times more for water when they buy from informal vendors compared to a legal connection installed by a utility.
+WSUP supports and enables them to invest in affordable services, through approaches that are financially viable.